-On October 30, 2017, the Company, as a credit party and a guarantor, Thermon Holding Corp. (the "US Borrower") and Thermon Canada Inc. (the "Canadian Borrower" and together with the US Borrower, the "Borrowers"), as borrowers, entered into a credit agreement with several banks and other financial institutions or entities from time to time (the "Lenders") and JPMorgan Chase Bank, N.A. as administrative agent (the "Agent"), that provides for a \$250,000 seven-year term loan B facility made available to the US Borrower and a \$60,000 five-year senior secured revolving credit facility made available to the US Borrower and the Canadian Borrower, which we refer to collectively as our "credit facility".
-The proceeds of the term loan B were used to (1) pay in full \$70,875 principal and interest on a previously issued term loan due April 2019; (2) repay \$6,000 in unpaid principal and interest on the US Borrower's revolving line of credit; (3) to fund approximately \$201,900 CAD of the purchase price of the THS acquisition and certain related real estate assets for approximately \$164,900; and (4) pay certain transaction fees and expenses in connection with the THS acquisition and the credit facility.
+On October 30, 2017, the Company, as a credit party and a guarantor, Thermon Holding Corp. (the "US Borrower") and Thermon Canada Inc. (the "Canadian Borrower" and together with the US Borrower, the "Borrowers"), as borrowers, entered into a credit agreement with several banks and other financial institutions or entities from time to time (the "Lenders") and JPMorgan Chase Bank, N.A. as administrative agent (the "Agent"), that provides for a \$250,000 seven-year term loan B facility (the "term loan B facility") made available to the US Borrower and a \$60,000 five-year senior secured revolving credit facility made available to the US Borrower and the Canadian Borrower (the "revolving credit facility" and together with the term loan B facility, the "credit facility").
+The proceeds of the term loan B facility were used to (1) pay in full \$70,875 principal and interest on a previously issued term loan due April 2019; (2) repay\$6,000 in unpaid principal and interest on the US

+Borrower's revolving line of credit; (3) to fund approximately \$201,900 CAD of the purchase price of the THS acquisition and certain related real estate assets for approximately \$164,900; and (4) pay certain transaction fees and expenses in connection with the THS acquisition and the credit facility.

 Interest rates and fees.
-The US Borrower will have the option to pay interest on the term loan B at a base rate, plus an applicable margin, or at a rate based on LIBOR, (subject to a floor of 1.00%), plus an applicable margin.
-The applicable margin for base rate loans is 275 basis points and the applicable margin for LIBOR loans is 375 basis points.
+The US Borrower will have the option to pay interest on the term loan B facility at a base rate, plus an applicable margin, or at a rate based on LIBOR, (subject to a floor of 1.00%), plus an applicable margin.
+The applicable margin for base rate loans is275 basis points and the applicable margin for LIBOR loans is 375 basis points.
 The US Borrower may borrow revolving loans in US dollars and the Canadian Borrower may also borrow revolving loans in Canadian dollars.
-Borrowings under the revolving credit facility (a) made in US dollars will bear interest at a rate equal to a base rate, plus an applicable margin of 225 basis points or at a rate based on LIBOR, plus an applicable margin of 325 basis points and (b) made in Canadian dollars will bear interest at a rate equal to a Canadian base rate, plus an applicable margin of 225 basis points or at a rate based on Canadian Dollar Offered Rate, plus an applicable margin of 325 basis points or at a rate based on Canadian Dollar Offered Rate, plus an applicable margin in each case will be determined based on a leverage-based performance grid, as set forth in the credit agreement.
-In addition to paying interest on outstanding principal under the revolving credit facility, the US Borrower is required to pay a commitment fee in respect of unutilized revolving commitments of 0.50% per annum.
-Following the completion of the fiscal quarter ending March 31, 2018, the commitment fee will be determined based on a leverage-based performance grid.
+Borrowings under the revolving credit facility (a) made in US dollars will bear interest at a rate equal to a base rate, plus an applicable margin of 225 basis points or at a rate based on LIBOR, plus an applicable margin of 325 basis points and (b) made in Canadian dollars will bear interest at a rate equal to a Canadian base rate, plus an applicable margin of 225 basis points or at a rate based on Canadian Dollar Offered Rate, plus an applicable margin of 325 basis points; provided that, following the completion of the fiscal quarter ending March 31, 2018, the applicable margins in each case will be determined based on a leverage-based performance grid, as set forth in the credit agreement.
+In addition to paying interest on outstanding principal under the revolving credit facility, the US Borrower is required to pay a commitment fee in respect of unutilized revolving commitments of 0.50% per annum based on a leverage-based performance grid.